SHIC Diagnostic Fee Support

 There is risk of missing an emerging disease if a definitive diagnosis is not pursued diligently.
 SHIC recognizes limitations on resources may be a barrier and developed this program to assist at the production level for the benefit of the national herd.

 - Routine diagnostics matching the clinical presentation have been completed.

 - Results are unsatisfactory due to either the veterinarian’s clinical judgment or the lack of an identified etiology.

-- Originating diagnostician will submit the SHIC Diagnostician Form to a panel of diagnosticians for review.
+- Originating diagnostician will submit the submission form to a panel of diagnosticians for review.

 - SHIC will confirm the state animal health officer has been informed and a decision on initiating a foreign animal disease investigation has been considered.

-- Originating diagnostician is responsible for a case record including Submitter Permission Form assuring permission for further testing.
+- Originating diagnostician is responsible for a case record includinga form for diagnosticians assuring permission for further testing.

 - SHIC Diagnostician Panel will contact originating diagnostician within 48 hours then provide a written report of recommendations subsequent to case review.

 - When further testing is complete, the originating diagnostician provides the Panel report and additional results to submitter and is responsible for generating a final report to submitter, Diagnostician Panel, and SHIC.

 - When the final report is accepted, SHIC will send diagnostic fee payment.